flexcodesnet/flex-cms/README.md

 Thanks for Laravel and AdminLTE

 ### Contributing

-Thank you for considering contributing to the Flex CMS!
+Thank you for considering contributing to the FlexCMS!
 If you find it helpful consider to

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/flexcodes)